AcademySoftwareFoundation/opencue.io/content/contributing/opencue/build-docs.md

     html_theme = 'alabaster'
     ```

-1. Add the followin code, replacing '<name-of-the-theme>' with a theme:
+1. Add the following code, replacing '<name-of-the-theme>' with a theme:

     {{% alert title="Note" color="info"%}}You can browse available
     themes at https://sphinx-themes.org/.{{% /alert %}}